-- (a) The convenience store forms part of the residential dwelling and shall not exceed more than 25% of the total floor area of the building, to a maximum of 45 m2 - (b) The convenience store must front directly onto a public road. - (c) The retail use shall be subsidiary to the residential character of the area, and shall not affect residential amenities of adjoining properties. - (d) Adequate provision for on site parking, loading, buffering and landscaping. - (e) A convenience store shall not be located on single access or dead end roads, unless on a corner lot at the intersection with a main road.
+- (e) The convenience store forms part of the residential dwelling and shall not exceed more than 25% of the total floor area of the building, to a maximum of 45 m2. - (f) The convenience store must front directly onto a public road. - (g) The retail use shall be subsidiary to the residential character of the area, and shall not affect residential amenities of adjoining properties.

+- (h) Adequate provision for on site parking, loading, buffering and landscaping. - (i) A convenience store shall not be located on single access or dead end roads, unless on a corner lot at the intersection with a main road.

-10. Home Businesses - Office, Medical and Professional Service, Personal Service, and Light Industry Uses as Home Occupations
+11. Home Businesses - Office, Medical and Professional Service, Personal Service, and Light Industry Uses as Home Occupations